112batuhan/verstappenbot/README.md

 # A discord bot.
 Bot listens -> Vosk speech to text model transcribes -> Bot plays a particular song if certain words are heard.

 I made this to get a laugh from my friends while watching f1 together.
-Code is a little messy.
-Currently, it should support working in multiple servers, but I haven't tested it.
-It's a little inefficent.
-I made it in one day before the 2024 Bahrain qualifiers.
+It used to support only one prompt.
+I liked the idea so much, I made it into a bot that is usable by everyone.

 # How to run